mikroSum/translator/README.md

 Translation of "My name is mikroSum" in various languages

 Please add the languages into which you successfully translated:
+- danish
+- french
+- portuguese
+- russian
 - serbian latin + cyrillic
-- french
-- danish
+- spanish
 - swedish
 - ...